pybites/pybites.github.io-source/content/when-classes.md

 2. Don't spend more than 10-15 min on it though.
 The best way to learn is to ACTUALLY CODE!
 So [start our OOP learning path](https://codechalleng.es/bites/paths/oop) today and start to write classes / code OOP.

 3. Once you get past the basics, read my article about Python's magic / special methods: [Enriching Your Python Classes With Dunder (Magic, Special) Methods](https://dbader.org/blog/python-dunder-methods)

+4. As we said before, games make for good OOP practice.
+Try to to create a card game ([and submit it here](https://codechalleng.es/challenges/20/)).

 Comment your wins below in the comments and hope to see you in the forums [on our platform](https://codechalleng.es) ...